-Members of the Albany-Dougherty Payroll Development Authority (PDA) approved a $230 million bond resolution to build a biomass energy plant adjacent to the Proctor & Gamble campus, the Albany Herald reports.
+Members of the Albany-Dougherty Payroll Development Authority (PDA) approved a $230 million bond resolution to build a biomass energy plant adjacent to the Procter & Gamble campus, the Albany Herald reports.

 The plant will primarily be used to power P&G-Albany, but the Marine Corps Logistics Base (MCLB) in Albany will use the plant for energy as well, enabling it to become the first net-zero Department of Defense installation in the country.
 MCLB-Albany already receives 40 percent of its energy through methane gas that is a byproduct of the county landfill through a gas-to-energy agreement with Dougherty County.
 Albany Green Energy will manage the plant.